Session 2

 Johan says:

-key into the lock and turning it until he heard the clicking of the tumblers
+Johan takes a deep breath before inserting the key into the lock and turning it until he heard the clicking of the tumblers inside unlocking the lid.

 DUNGEON MASTER says:

-a creeeeeaaaaaak to reveal a stack of dusty old tomes.
+The key fits the lock perfectly, opening with a creeeeeaaaaaak to reveal a stack of dusty old tomes.

 Solar says:

-Solar clears some space on the table so they
+Solar clears some space on the table so they can easily put the tomes on the desk

 Johan says:

-on the top of the collection and place them on the desk.
+Johan will collect the first few books lying on the top of the collection and place them on the desk.

 Solar says: